-Light Wells & the Floors they Rise Through Atria & the Floors they Through Atria & the Floors they Atria & the Floors they Atria & the Floors they Rise Through No atria have been created/included within this premises.
-Passenger and There are two passenger lifts at this promises and serve the following floors: Disabled Access There are two passenger lifts at this premises and serve the following floors Lifts service all floors ۰, Platform Lifts (DAPL) Lifts for Fire Fighter's Use There are no Fire Fighting lifts installed within this premises.
+Light Wells & the Floors they Rise There are no light wells in this premises.
+Through Atria & the Floors they No atria have been created/included within this premises.
+Rise Through no ama nave been createu/included within this premises.
+Passenger and There is one passenger lift at this promises and serves the following fleers: Disabled Access There is one passenger lift at this premises and serves the following floors; Ground to 6th inclusive.
+Platform Lifts (DAPL) Ground to our inclusive.
+Lifts for Fire Fighter's The second of Fig. Fig. 4 in 184 in 1 Use There are no Fire Fighting lifts installed within this premises.
 Evacuation Aids There are no evacuation aids installed within the premises.
-Mains Electrical There is no mains electrical incomer located within the scope of the areas Incomer being assessed.
-Electrical Distribution The EDB is not located in the means of escape.
-Boards (EDB) location Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction n.
-Boards (EDB) Heating/Cooling Plant There is no communal heating in this premises.
+Evacuation Alus All occupants are responsible for their own evacuation.
+Mains Electrical The mains electrical incomer was not found during the assessment visit but Incomer are assumed to be located at basement level, within the communal car park.
+Electrical Distribution No distribution boards were found during the assessment visit but are Boards (EDB) location assumed to be located at basement level, within the communal car park.
+Protection Offered to No distribution boards were found during the assessment visit but are Electrical Distribution Boards (EDB) assumed to be located at basement level, within the communal car park.
+Heating/Cooling Plant There is no communal heating in this premises.
 Heating/Cooling Plant Not applicable Protection Not applicable.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Fuels are not stored on site.
-Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Storage of Heating & Fuels are not stored an site Generator Fuel Oil Fuels are not stored on site.
+There were no alternative power supplies brought to the notice of the Alternative Power assessor at the time of the assessment.
+Supplies There is a photo voltaic panel located on the roof of the adjacent Coral Apartments, but it is unknown if it is connected to this building. ·